Table of Contents

 When to use this API

-- You maintain contributor identities outside of LinearB.
+- You maintain contributor identities outside LinearB.

-- You want automated join/leave flows.
+- You want automated onboarding and offboarding workflows.

 - You need to synchronize email aliases and extra IDs across systems.

-Endpoints & Usage
+Endpoints and Usage

 1. List all users